apache/spark/docs/configuration.md

   </td>
 </tr>
 <tr>
-  <td><code>spark.driver.log.syncToDfs.enabled</code></td>
+  <td><code>spark.driver.log.persistToDfs.enabled</code></td>
   <td>false</td>
   <td>
-    If true, spark application running in client mode will sync driver logs to a persistent storage, configured in spark.driver.log.dfsDir.
-If spark.driver.log.dfsDir is not configured, driver logs will not be synced.
+    If true, spark application running in client mode will write driver logs to a persistent storage, configured in spark.driver.log.dfsDir.
+If spark.driver.log.dfsDir is not configured, driver logs will not be persisted.
     Additionally, enable the cleaner by setting spark.history.fs.driverlog.cleaner.enabled to true.
   </td>
 </tr>